vsbron/next-blogs-2025-nextjs/README.md

 ### Additional Pages

-- Category pages (same layout as "All Posts" with filters pre-applied)
+- Category pages - Lists all available categories.
+Selecting one opens the All Posts page with the corresponding filters pre-applied
-- Trending Posts (recent posts sorted by popularity)
+- Trending Posts - Shows the latest popular posts that meet the defined conditions
-- List of all authors with filters and pagination
+- Authors list - Similar to posts, but showcases authors, complete with filters and pagination
-- 404, About, Contact
+- App Info, About Us, Contact Us, Site Map - Technical pages providing information about the platform and ways to get in touch
+- Custom error pages - 404 and other error pages for various situations
-- Legal pages: Terms of Use, Privacy Policy
+- Legal pages - Terms of Use and Privacy Policy

 ---